nmacianx/data-mining-itc-cnet/README.md

     - `-c --console`: print the results to the console instead of saving them.
     - `-v --verbose`: log status information to the console while running the scraper.

-It will create a `scraping.txt` file with the scraped data and append data to the file each time it's run.

 ### Database design
 In order to save the scraped information as well as to give it a better sense, a database